Guards in Gyeongbokgung Palace

 Korean dish in Myeongdong restaurant, Seoul, South Korea

-9. GANGNAM
+9. Gangnam

 Yes, Gangnam like in Gangnam Style.
 If you didn’t have a Korean friend around to tell you back when that song blew up, Gangnam is actually a neighborhood in South Korea’s capital.
 It is known for being pricy and stylish.
 It’s further out from all the other sites I’ve listed.